New to World Rally Championship? Find out everything you need to know, including what the cars are, where races take place and more.

 What cars race in the World Rally Championship?

-There are four teams in the WRC: Hyundai Shell Mobis, M-Sport Ford and Toyota Gazoo Racing Each team features multiple driver partnerships, and so has more than one opportunity at victory.
+There are three teams in the WRC: Hyundai Shell Mobis, M-Sport Ford and Toyota Gazoo Racing.
+Each team features multiple driver partnerships, and so has more than one opportunity at victory.

-Three cars compete across the four teams.
+Three cars compete across these teams.
 They are each based on road cars you drive past on the motorway every day.
 Hyundai drive Hyundai i20s, the M-Sport Ford team races a Ford Puma Rally, and Toyota Gazoo races the Toyota Yaris.

 Where does the World Rally Championship race?

 World Rally Championship’s biggest selling point is its variety.
-During a standard year, the series races in 12 countries across five continents.
+During the 2025 season, the series races in 13 countries across four continents.
 Each rally presents different challenges to the drivers, from terrain to weather.

 For instance, Rallye Automobile Monte Carlo takes place on the public tarmac roads around Monaco.
-While we’re used to the blistering sun for the Monaco Grand Prix in the summer, the rally stages take place in the Alps in January, so drivers will contend with mud and snow.
+While F1 fans enjoy the blistering sun during the Monaco Grand Prix in summer, rally drivers tackle mud and snow in the Alps each January.

 But some of WRC’s races are the most unique motorsport events on the planet.
 Rally Kenya might well be the toughest rally stage in the world.
 Its dusty desert tracks take the cars through safari-style routes along the Kenyan plains.